presiannedyalkov/UI-Experiment/readme.md

 ## Experimental design
 To test our hypotheses, we needed to create a synthetic environment in order to suppress unwanted variables that correlate with the independent variable (the CTA color) - the one we control, or the independent variable - the variable being measured.
 We thought about creating a small web shop with one page of items, where each tester has to test only one color, but we then decided to present every tester with all the conditions for the independent variable. _(WHY?)_.
 We thought about giving an initial number of tokens (money or credits), which the tester has to spent, but we discarded that idea, as we thought that money is a bigger factor than the CTA color when purchasing an item and the effect of the price of the item will eclipse the actual effect of the CTA color.
 The idea then shifted from creating a web shop to creating a wish list web application, where the tester has to add items they wish to buy in a cart, very much like in a web shop, but without the obligation to "buy" the item.
 To prevent the tester from adding everything in the cart we have instructed them to (...).
 To minimize the personal preferences of the tester as much as possible we have created 6 different categories, each of the categories containing a set of 6 abstract products.
 Each product had to conform to the following requirements:
  - it had to fall in the category of luxury goods as opposed to necessity goods, to alleviate the urgency of the purchase;
- - it had to be of equal interest to both genders and preferably of equal interest to all age groups;
+ - it had to be of equal interest to all genders and preferably of equal interest to all age groups;
  - it had to be as abstract as possible, but still be recognized as a product and not as a category.

 The categories and the products that we have came up with were: